 We are a leading direct-to-consumer marketing and customer loyalty platform in the cannabis industry.
-We are the largest loyalty & marketing automation provider in the cannabis space with over 40 million consumers enrolled in our platform, and over 1,300 retailer and brand customers with approximately 3,000 discrete retail locations.
+We are the largest loyalty & marketing automation provider in the cannabis space with over 40 million consumers enrolled in our platform, and over 1,300 retailer and brand customers with over 2,400 distinct retail locations.
 We started serving the cannabis market in 2016 and were a pioneer in providing SMS marketing solutions to cannabis retailers.
-As we expanded our customer base, platform and solutions, we now serve approximately one-third of all retail locations in the United States.
+As we expanded our customer base, platform and solutions, we now serve approximately 25% of all retail.

+locations in the United States, and 79% of companies on the American Cannabis Operator Index.
 We partner with the majority of the leading multi-state-operators ("MSOs").
 We believe that our differentiated suite of solutions and deep understanding of customer needs will enable us to expand our leadership position as we grow into existing and new markets and expand our offering.